Collingwood Magpies odds

 The Collingwood Football Club is arguably the biggest and most famous sporting organisation in Australia.

-Can Collingwood push for top honours in 2022?
+Can Collingwood get back to the top on the field in 2025?
 Let’s see what the bookies have to say on the matter.

 About the Collingwood Magpies